GPS satellites circle the planet.

 Nowadays, Coordinated Universal Time, or UTC, has taken the place of GMT as the starting point for determining longitude.
 UTC is based on another standard known as International Atomic Time (TAI), which calibrates our 24-hour clock much more precisely than solar time.
 (Since the Earth's angular rotation causes the Sun's path to vary somewhat, there's really no such thing as an exact 24-hour day.)

-To line up with UTC for more accurate measuring, navigators turn to the equation of time in order to factor in the necessary adjustment.
+To line up with UTC for more accurate measuring, navigators turn to the equation of time in order to factor in the necessary adjustment needed to nail down the exact time difference.
 (See graph at right.)
 If, for example, the date is January 15th, noontime, according to the equation, the Sun will be lagging 15 minutes behind the noon of the UTC.
 For this reason, you'll want to add 3 degrees, 45 minutes of longitude to compensate for that margin of error.
-Using the previous example above, 67 + 3 equals 70 degrees, plus 45 minutes west.
+Using the previous example above, 60 + 3 equals 63 degrees, plus 45 minutes west.

 Here's another complication: the 60 minutes of an hour are not the same as the 60 minutes that make up one degree.
 Instead, 4 minutes on a clock translate to one degree (or 60 minutes) of longitude.
 And a half hour equals 7 degrees 30 minutes, not 30 degrees.